 However, a penalty clause in the contract might stipulate an excessive amount for each week the delivery is late — for example, 200% of the purchase price will be payable each week until the delivery is made, in order to punish the breaching party.

 Want to ask us a question about Penalty Clauses vs Liquidated Damages?
-Get in touch with our friendly team on our Get Started page, or Ask the Experts here!
+Get started with our friendly team!

 Can you enforce a penalty or liquidated damages clause?